Moving from California to Texas: Key Insights and Tips

 Easy access to impressive scenic landscapes is one of the most invigorating benefits of living in Texas.
 No matter where you base yourself in the Lone Star State, home will never be far from towering canyons, impressive rivers and lakes, expansive forests, or rolling prairies.

-Texas is home to many professionals sports franchises.
+Texas is home to many professional sports franchises.
 Baseball, basketball, American football, hockey, and soccer are firm favorites.

 For those who prefer active involvement, the state’s sprawling plains and impressive peaks offer cycling, hiking, and horseback riding opportunities.
 Meanwhile, the rivers running from north Texas down to the Gulf Coast are perfect for kayaking, rafting, tubing, and more.